codefresh-io/cfcrmigration/README.md

 # cfcf migration - pipeline identification

+PS : Please do a git clone to get an unformatted version of the script file.

 This is a sample script to identify all pipelines under a codefresh account impacted by  codefresh integreted registry a.k.a CFCR, deprectation.

 More about CFCR registry depreaction - https://codefresh.io/docs/docs/docker-registries/cfcr-deprecation/